cjanowski/crusty/README.md

 ﻿# Crusty - Secure Media Storage

-A secure media storage application built with Rust (backend) and React/TypeScript (frontend).
+A secure media storage application built with Rust running Tokio asynchronous (backend) and React/TypeScript (frontend).
 Features end-to-end encryption, secure user authentication, and a modern UI.
 I consider this more of a rust/react template CRUD application that can be adjusted with features as needed.
 It was build 100% on Windows, paths and variables will need to be adjusted for UNIX.

 ## Prerequisites